Oil above $56 on U.S. stimulus hopes ahead of Biden inauguration

-LONDON (Reuters) - Oil rose above $56 a barrel on Wednesday, supported by expectations the new U.S. administration will deliver massive stimulus spending that would lift demand, as well as by OPEC curbs and forecasts of a drop in U.S. crude inventories.
+LONDON (Reuters) - Oil rose above $56 a barrel on Wednesday, supported by expectations that the new U.S. administration will deliver massive stimulus spending that would lift demand, as well as by OPEC curbs and forecasts for a drop in U.S. crude inventories.

 U.S. Treasury Secretary nominee Janet Yellen on Tuesday urged lawmakers to “act big” on pandemic relief spending.
 A fall in the dollar after the comments helped oil to rally, analysts said.